Review | Rocking beds and pillows that nudge when you snore: Tech wants into your bed

 The biggest target for sleep tech is the bedroom environment: temperature, light, sound and the mattress where you spend a remarkable amount of time.
 Think of these gadgets like upgrading to business class — you’re paying to be more comfortable, which might just leave you feeling better on the other side.

-Building on evidence we fall asleep better in cooler places, the $600 Ooler is a water-chilled mattress topper and Moona is a $300 pillow that does the same for just the head.
+Building on evidence we fall asleep better in cooler places, the $600 Ooler is a water-chilled mattress topper, and Moona is a $300 pillow that does the same for just the head.
 And then there’s the $3,450 Rocking Bed.
 It sways you to sleep, inspired by how a hammock synchronizes brain waves during a nap.
-It was comfy, but after 10 minutes it felt like the room was moving without me.
+It was comfy, but after 10 minutes it felt as though the room was moving without me.

 My experience testing the Sleep Number, which lets you adjust firmness on each side of the bed through air chambers, taught me that it can take a while to figure out what kind of mattress is right for you.
 My first sleep left me with a backache, but that went away as I adjusted the hardness setting.